UC-ConSERT/Janes/README.md

 If qualimap (.graphmap) doesn't look right for nodup files, this could be because I killed it part way through the first one (CR01).
 In nodup stats, I think CR01.stats etc is just copies of dup.stats made earlier (woops).
 Accidentally deleted CR02.stats from this folder (but think this is a duplicated of dup.stats)

+## Where I am up to
+Need to make TLR bed file.
+Finish and run counting snps script.
+Import Molly's graphs scripts and run graphs.
+Find out how to run R online?
+Maybe use jupyter hub...or R online?
+Change variant calling process to output vcf files? that can be gzipped later?

 Necessary programs: